Cloak of invisibility: In fiction

-Raoul Walsh's film The Thief of Bagdad, was released in the same year as the Die Nibelungen and also features a cloak of invisibility playing a pivotal role.
+Raoul Walsh's film The Thief of Bagdad, was released in the same year as Die Nibelungen and also features a cloak of invisibility playing a pivotal role.

 Edgar Rice Burroughs uses the idea of an invisibility cloak in his 1931 novel A Fighting Man of Mars.
 The movie Erik the Viking humorously depicts the title character using a cloak of invisibility, which he does not realize apparently works only on elderly men.
 In The Lord of the Rings, Frodo, and the other members of the Fellowship of the Ring, were given cloaks by the Elves, and Samwise asked, "Are these magic cloaks?"
 The cloak given to Frodo camouflaged him so that the enemy could see "nothing more than a boulder where the Hobbits were."

 Camouflaging cloaks form a central plot element in Samuel R. Delany's 1975 novel Dhalgren.

 Cloaks of invisibility also exist in the Harry Potter series of novels by J.K.
 Rowling.
 Harry Potter uses a Cloak of Invisibility, that was passed down to him by his father, to sneak into forbidden areas of his school and remain unseen.
 It is later revealed that this specific cloak was once owned by Death himself, making it one of the Deathly Hallows.

 In The Secret History by Donna Tartt (1992), the character Richard says, "I became expert at making myself invisible"..."Sunday afternoons, my cloak of invisibility around my shoulders, I would sit in the infirmary for sometimes six hours at a time..."